zhhsplendid/zhhsplendid.github.io/index.md

 I will be a software engineer at _Google Inc_. in July, 2017.

-# Activity in Graduate School
+# Activities in Graduate School

 Doing research in Lili Qiu's Wireless Network Lab in CS@UT-Austin